-8.3 Signs
+8.3 Unauthorized Signage and Postings

 No signs (electric or otherwise), posters, banners or flags of any size may be hung outside or visible to the public, or around the Residence Complex, except with permission from Residence Services Management staff.
+Signs or posters must not mimic or copy university communications or graphics and must not mislead others to believe that they are university communications.